GavinStirling/DataReplaySystem/ReadMe.md

 # Data Replay System

-The aim of this project is to demonstrate a multi-threaded TCP server which generates data and streams it to various clients.
+The aim of this project is to demonstrate a multi-threaded TCP server which generates stochastic data and streams it to various clients.

 ## 1. Random Walk Server (Data Generation)